Vodka Lemonade with Raspberry

 Add 5 cups of water to the mixture, stirring constantly.
 When the sugar has dissolved completely, refrigerate until time to enjoy!

-Shortcut: If you’re not interested in making your own lemonade, purchase your favorite at the store.
+If you’re not interested in making your own lemonade, purchase your favorite at the grocery store or get lemonade concentrate to mix at home.

-Pour in the lemonade, and stir with a spoon.
+Pour in the lemonade, and stir vigorously with a spoon.
 Add ice.

 Garnish this lemonade razzmatazz drink with a lemon wheel and fresh raspberries and enjoy cold.